reenisc2/Shushme/README.md

 Added enable/disable to the Alert Dialog box for individual items, so you user can enable/disable individual points of interest.
 When a location's geofence is disabled, the markers will be at 50% opaque, and the symbol on the recycler view will be paler.

+### Version 1.0.20 (5/8/2019)

+"Powered by Google" won't overwrite the bottom of the list of list of places.
+Some clean up and refactoring.